franollf/python_minigames/README.md

 # python_minigames
-little minigames as a beginner in python :)
+little tools and minigames as a beginner in python :)